University College

 J. John, BA, PhD (Cognitive Science)

-J. Plotnick, MA, MSc (Writing Workshop)
+J. Plotnick, MA, MSc (Writing Centre)

 S. Rayter, MA, PhD (Sexual Diversity Studies)